 Cockroaches in North America are generally detested and even feared animals.
 I can certainly understand these feelings.
 They are interesting insects, though.
 Most cockroach species in the world are not pests.
-At least one - the Madagascar hissing cockroach - is kept as a pet.
-Even pest cockroaches can be useful.
-Their movement has inspired the creation of cockroach robots that can move quickly over a wide variety of terrain.
-Living cockroach robots are also being created.
+At least one—the Madagascar hissing cockroach—is kept as a pet.
+Even the pests can be useful.
+Their movement has inspired the creation of robots that can move quickly over a wide variety of terrain.
+Living cockroach "robots" are also being created.

 Most of the approximately 4,500 species of cockroaches on Earth live in warm and moist tropical and subtropical forests.
-Only a small number of cockroach are pests, but these species can be a serious nuisance and cause health problems.
+Only a few species are pests, but these can be a serious nuisance and cause health problems.

-Cockroaches have flat and oval bodies with long, flexible antennae.
-Like other insects, they have three pairs of legs.
-The antennae are sensitive to touch and smell.
-The legs have spines.
 Cockroaches are generally between half an inch and two inches long.
-North American roaches are brown or black, but some tropical cockroaches are attractive animals that are green or yellow in colour.
+They have flat and oval bodies.
+North American roaches are brown or black, but some of the tropical ones are attractive animals that are green or yellow in colour.

-In North America, four common pest species are the American cockroach, the Oriental cockroach, the Brown-banded cockroach and the German cockroach.
+In North America, four common pest species are the American, Oriental, Brown-banded, and German cockroach.
 The German cockroach (Blattella germanica) is usually the most common pest cockroach in many parts of the world and is the most troublesome.
 It’s brown in colour and has two dark stripes behind its head.

 Roaches can be found in humid areas like bathrooms and kitchens.
-They also live in basements, garages and gardens.
+They also live in basements, garages, and gardens.
 Cockroaches are nocturnal creatures.
-During the day they hide in dark places, such as cracks, drawers and cupboards.
-They also hide in spaces behind pictures and wall clocks, in heating ducts and in areas around plumbing and sewage pipes.
-In addition, they may be discovered in drains, under sinks and behind stoves and refrigerators, especially near the refrigerator’s motor.
+During the day they hide in dark places, such as cracks, drawers, and cupboards.
+They also hide in spaces behind pictures and wall clocks, in heating ducts, and in areas around plumbing and sewage pipes.
+In addition, they may be discovered in drains, under sinks, and behind stoves and refrigerators.
+They are often found near a refrigerator’s motor.